 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Orthostatic hypotension affects roughly 20% of older people, especially those who live in long-term care residences.
+This condition affects many people over 60, especially those who live in long-term care residences.
 It’s also common among people who’ve been on bed rest or given birth recently.
-Also, teens having growth spurts can experience orthostatic hypotension.
+Teens having growth spurts can experience it as well.

 The main symptom of orthostatic hypotension is dizziness or lightheadedness when you stand.
+Some people faint.
 You should feel better when you sit or lie down.
-Some people faint (syncope).

 Other orthostatic hypotension symptoms include: